Chess boxing: World Chess Boxing Association

-The World Chessboxing Association (WCBA) is a legally recognized umbrella organization for chessboxing.
+The World Chess Boxing Association (WCBA) is a legally recognized umbrella organization for chess boxing.
 It was founded in 2013 and is based in London, England.
-English heavyweight chessboxing champion Tim Woolgar is its current president.
+English heavyweight chess boxing champion Tim Woolgar is its current president.
 The WCBA originated from the London Chessboxing Club after having separated from the WCBO.
-It was founded by Woolgar in 2013 to accelerate the development of chessboxing.
+It was founded by Woolgar in 2013 to accelerate the development of chess boxing.
 WCBO champions are also managed and recognized by the WCBA.

 World Chess Boxing Organisation

-The World Chess Boxing Organisation (WCBO) is the leading umbrella organization for international amateur chessboxing.
+The World Chess Boxing Organisation (WCBO) is the leading umbrella organization for international amateur chess boxing.
 It is based in Berlin, Germany, and legally recognized as a nonprofit organization by the German government.
-Iepe Rubingh founded the WCBO directly after the first chessboxing fight in 2003.
-Its goal is to establish the WCBO as the worldwide organization for the sport of chessboxing.
-The WCBO aims to collect and link all active chessboxing clubs worldwide under one roof.
+Iepe Rubingh founded the WCBO directly after the first chess boxing fight in 2003.
+Its goal is to establish the WCBO as the worldwide organization for the sport of chess boxing.
+The WCBO aims to collect and link all active chess boxing clubs worldwide under one roof.
 It was legally recognized as a registered association by Berlin's district court in 2014.
-The WCBO was the official organizer of the chessboxing world championships until it recognized Chess Boxing Global, following its statute, as the exclusive marketing agent for professional chessboxing fights, in 2013.
-Chessboxing inventor and WCBO founder Iepe Rubingh is also the current chairman.
-The first honorary member is comic book artist Enki Bilal, whose comic inspired the invention of chessboxing.
+The WCBO was the official organizer of the chess boxing world championships until it recognized Chess Boxing Global, following its statute, as the exclusive marketing agent for professional chess boxing fights, in 2013.
+Chess boxing inventor and WCBO founder Iepe Rubingh is also the current chairman.
+The first honorary member is comic book artist Enki Bilal, whose comic inspired the invention of chess boxing.